topshik/skoltech_ml2020/README.md

-# skoltech_ml2020
+# Machine Learning course at SkolTech
-HW assignment for the course
+Here one can find my solutions for homework assignments